 With the spotlight on Georgia and the entire South during the 150th anniversary of the American Civil War, the Georgia Civil War Commission partnered with different organizations and groups to showcase this period’s history.
 Re-enactments, educational symposiums, government proclamations, and placing interpretative signs in communities across the state are some of the ways the Commission remembered this key anniversary.

-The Georgia Civil War Commission funded in 2015 a Ground Penetrating Radar study to locate unmarked graves in the District Hill Slave Cemetery south of Chickamauga.
-The survey found 125 unmarked graves, plus the 12 existing graves that were marked.
-The continued restoration and preservation of the cemetery have the potential to increase public awareness of the impact of slaves and their descendants.
-Despite the conditions and circumstances of the era, the known persons buried at District Hill lived, labored, and died for the betterment of others’ lives.
+The Georgia Civil War Commission funded Ground Penetrating Radar studies to locate unmarked graves in many different locations, including the District Hill Slave Cemetery south of Chickamauga.
+This was to increase public awareness of the impact of slaves, and despite the conditions and circumstances of the era, the known persons buried at District Hill lived, labored, and died for the betterment of others’ lives.
+The Commission has given advice and guidance throughout this project.